zynomon/onu/README.md

 - Added window dragging via empty menu bar area
 - Improved drag-and-drop support on tab bar for URLs
-- Removed bookmark UI in favor of history-based navigation
+- Removed bookmark UI in favor of history-based navigation ⚠️ for some reasons it has few bugs that will be solved soon in the 0.4, most of the bugs are identified .
 <details>
 <summary><b>previous versions changelogs</b> <span style="font-size:14px;">(click to expand)</span></summary>